PhD Dissertation Project

 collaborative improvisation & narrative game design

-Feel free to read my proposal or the introduction below.
+Feel free to read my proposal or the abridged introduction below.

-I create stories in two worlds: in theatre as a director, stage manager, writer, and actor, and in games as a creator of tabletop role-playing games (TTRPGs) and gamified STEM and English language instruction.
+I create stories in two worlds: in theatre as a director, stage manager, stage combat performer, actor, and writer, and in games as a creator of tabletop role-playing games (TTRPGs) and gamified STEM and English language instruction.
 Due to my passion for gaming, I am in the process of transitioning my career into game design.
 As part of this pivot, I am learning everything I can about how stories function within games with the goal of becoming a game writer and narrative designer.
 Luckily, I am working on my PhD dissertation at NYU in Educational Theatre, which enables me to do a deep dive into this most fascinating of subjects!

 “How do we get the feeling of living in a story?”